I missed the fried apple pies, the wraps and the fried fish filet.

 13. Chicken Legend

-Another beloved dish that was sneakily discontinued is the Chicken Legend: a fried chicken patty, lettuce and mayo nestled in a ciabatta bun.
-It was first introduced to UK menus in 2007; however, it disappeared when the chain rolled out a series of new items in 2022.
+The Chicken Legend – a fried chicken patty, lettuce and mayo nestled in a ciabatta bun – was first introduced to UK menus in 2007.
+However, it disappeared when the chain rolled out a series of new items in 2022.
 The McCrispy is the closest item available these days, but fans say it’s just not the same.

 12. Mighty Wings